 If you are already familiar with Linux systems, you will find your way pretty easily, if you are not, then we will need to start from basic concepts first.

-You might have read that LEDE is a Linux distribution (or “distro”) aimed at embedded devices.
+You might have read that OpenWrt is a Linux distribution (or “distro”) aimed at embedded devices.

 A Linux “distribution” is a project that creates and maintains packages used to create a linux operating system tailored to the user's needs.

-So, a LEDE firmware is made by assembling packages around a Linux kernel.
+So, a OpenWrt firmware is made by assembling packages around a Linux kernel.

 Each package is compiled separately and then when it's all done the needed packages are “installed” in a temporary folder that will then be compressed to become the compressed-read-only partition (squashfs) in the device firmware.